weewx/weewx/docs_src/quickstarts/index.md

 * [Redhat](redhat) - Fedora, CentOS, Rocky
 * [SUSE](suse) - openSUSE

-The pypi installer will work on any operating system; use this approach for macOS or one of the BSDs, or if you are using an older operating system.
+The pip installer will work on any operating system; use this approach for macOS or one of the BSDs, or if you are using an older operating system.
 This is also a good approach if you plan to do a lot of customization, or if you are developing a driver, skin, or other extension.